-Key Medical Services clinicians must have the knowledge and skills to recognise and manage anaphylaxis and must undertake regular training updates.
+Key Medical Services clinicians must have the knowledge and skills to recognise and manage sepsis and must undertake regular training updates.

-NICE Sepsis pathway (2021) PowerPoint presentation (nice.org.uk) and NICE' Sepsis: recognition, diagnosis and early management guidance.
+NICE' Sepsis: recognition, diagnosis and early management guidance.

 Think 'could this be sepsis?' if a person presents with signs or symptoms that indicate possible infection.